 You can change the culture of a community (sometimes you have to), but it takes time, and that time is usually proportional to the lifetime of the community.
 You also can’t do it without the help and influence of members.

 Behaviour doesn’t change because of guidelines, or terms.
-It changes with conversations, heroing desired behaviour, and most importantly, social proofing.
+It changes with conversations and social proofing.

 Ripping the band-aid off will make things worse, and may kill your community altogether.
 If you don’t want to invest the time, reconsider investing in a community.
 Companies who buy platforms powered by people (even if they weren’t looking to buy the ‘community’ in itself), need to make a plan for change management within that community beyond an announcement saying they’ve moved in.